fakhirula/Mazer-Codeigniter/README.md

 Mazer is under MIT License.

 ## About the Author
 Mazer is created by Saugi.
+Mazer-Codeigniter Remade by Rul.